RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Evaluation Framework

-We select two representative GraphRAG methods for a comprehensive evaluation, as shown in Figure~\ref{fig:framework}, namely KG-based GraphRAG and Community-based GraphRAG.
+GraphRAG designs differ in how structures are constructed and how structural information is used during retrieval.
+In this work, we group GraphRAG approaches into four representative classes and select representative implementations for each class:

-In the KG-based GraphRAG (KG-GraphRAG)~\cite{Liu_LlamaIndex_2022}, a knowledge graph is first constructed from text chunks using LLMs through triplet extraction.
-When a query is received, its entities are extracted and matched to those in the constructed KG using LLMs.
-The retrieval process then traverses the graph from the matched entities and gathers triplets \textit{(head, relation, tail)} from their multi-hop neighbors as the retrieved content.
-Additionally, for each triplet, we can retrieve the corresponding text associated with it.
-We define two variants of KG-GraphRAG: {\bf (1)} {\it KG-GraphRAG (Triplets)}, which retrieves only the triplets, and {\bf (2)} {\it KG-GraphRAG (Triplets+Text)}, which retrieves both the triplets and their associated source text.
-We implement the KG-GraphRAG methods using LlamaIndex~\cite{Liu_LlamaIndex_2022}~\footnote{https://www.llamaindex.ai/}.
+\textbf{KG-based GraphRAG.} In KG-based GraphRAG~\cite{Liu_LlamaIndex_2022}, a knowledge graph is constructed from text.
+Given a query, relevant entities are identified and aligned to nodes in the KG, and retrieval traverses multi-hop neighborhoods to collect relational triplets \textit{(head, relation, tail)} as evidence.
+We consider two variants: {\bf (1)} {\it KG-GraphRAG (Triplets)}, which retrieves only triplets, and {\bf (2)} {\it KG-GraphRAG (Triplets+Text)}, which retrieves both triplets and their associated source text.
+We implement KG-GraphRAG using LlamaIndex~\cite{Liu_LlamaIndex_2022}.\footnote{{https://www.llamaindex.ai/}}